oauth2-proxy/oauth2-proxy/docs/docs/configuration/auth.md

    --client-secret=<Client Secret>
 ```

 The default configuration allows everyone with Bitbucket account to authenticate.
-To restrict the access to the team members use additional configuration option: `--bitbucket-team=<Team name>`.
+To restrict the access to the workspace members use additional configuration option: `--bitbucket-workspace=<Workspace name>`.
 To restrict the access to only these users who has access to one selected repository use `--bitbucket-repository=<Repository name>`.

 ### Gitea Auth Provider